 Click through the sections below to found out more about the programs the Learning + Engagement Department coordinates.
 For more information about additional programming, including outreach programs, contact Director of Learning + Engagement, Amanda Boehm-Garcia.

 Learning + Engagement Programs

-This fall families have options for our children’s story time: in person, online, or both!
-Join us at the museum on September 13, October 11, November 8, and December 6 for Art Adventures at 10:30 am.
-Enjoy a story and hands-on art activity before exploring the galleries with a scavenger hunt.
+This spring families have options for our children’s story time: in person, online, or both!
+Join us at the museum on January 10, February 7, March 7, April 4, and May 2 for Art Adventures at 10:30 am.
+Enjoy a story and hands-on art activity in the classroom before exploring the galleries with a scavenger hunt.
 No registration is required for this free drop-in program.

 Both versions of Art Adventures are recommended for ages 3 to 8 accompanied by an adult, but kids of all ages are welcome.
 For more information, contact firstname.lastname@example.org.
 Made possible by generous support from the Newman’s Own Foundation.

 The museum’s creative writing program offers selected sixth-grade students from Norman’s four middle schools the opportunity to participate in workshops with award-winning writer and former Oklahoma poet laureate Nathan Brown.
 Students write poetry and short fiction. in response to works of art in the museum's permanent collection and special exhibitions.
 Each year, approximately 120 middle school students and their teachers benefit from this program, which has been made possible through generous support from the Harris Foundation since 2008.